ol11044-max/Codel-City/README.md

 # Codel-City
 A gargantuan city covering California, Arizona, Utah, and Nevada in the year 2184 when the world has been ravaged by war.
+In this story, the city represents the undying will of human as they persevere through a radiated world.
+The city will be a mix of the beauty for the architecture, the disgusting decay of the streets, the detail of each of the buildings, and the overwhelming size of all of it.